Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

 \subsection{Reproducibility}

 First, we pre-process the datasets following the 5-core filtering on users and items to remove cold-start users and items as done in~\cite{DBLP:conf/mm/Zhang00WWW21}.
 Second, we split them according to the 80:20 hold-out strategy for the training and test sets, where the former and the latter contain the 80\% and the 20\% of interactions recorded for each user, respectively.
 Then, we decide to train the recommendation models so that the number of epochs (i.e., 200) and the batch size (i.e., 1024) are the same for all of them to ensure fair comparison.
-As for the other models' hyper-parameters, we follow a grid search strategy with 10 explorations comprising both the learning rate and the regularization coefficients and fix the remaining (model-specific) hyper-parameters to the best values according to the original papers and/or codes.
+As for the other models' hyper-parameters, we empirically find that, even if we consider (partially) different datasets with respect to the ones from the original works, exploring only the learning rate and regularization coefficient while fixing the remaining (model-specific) hyper-parameters to the indicated best values is enough to generally obtain performance trends comparable with the original works.
+For this reason, we explore only the learning rate (i.e., [0.0001, 0.0005, 0.001, 0.005, 0.01]) and the regularization coefficient (i.e., [$10^{-5}$, $10^{-2}$]) for a total of 10 explorations.
+Note that the search spaces for the learning rate and the regularization coefficient overlap across all baselines because this (i) is what usually happens in the original works, and (ii) ensures (once again) fair comparison.
 Finally, to select the best configuration for each model and dataset, we remove the 50\% of the test set for the validation set (following again~\cite{DBLP:conf/mm/Zhang00WWW21}), and select the hyper-parameter setting providing the highest Recall@20 value on the validation data measured for a specific epoch (maximum 200 epochs).
 To foster the reproducibility of the proposed benchmarks, we provide the codes, datasets, and configuration files to replicate our results at:~\url{https://github.com/sisinflab/Formal-MultiMod-Rec}, where we integrated the selected multimedia recommender systems into Elliot~\cite{DBLP:conf/sigir/AnelliBFMMPDN21}.
+Explored hyper-parameter values are also reported in~\Cref{tab:hyperparameters}.